 With dozens of decking colors, homeowners should give careful consideration to what board color they choose.
 Do you want to match your home’s exterior or do you want a contrast?
-Do you want a streaked decking board or do you prefer monochromatic?
-Keep in mind, like all outdoor surfaces the darker the board color the hotter the deck will feel.
+Do you want a streaked board or do you prefer monochromatic?
+Keep in mind, like all outdoor surfaces the darker the decking color the hotter the deck will feel.
 For hotter climates, consider using a lighter color.

 If you choose a streaked look, once the boards are on site mix and match the boards prior to installation to ensure an appealing mix of light and dark tones.